uuhhhh/Learning/README.md

 ground/air/wall jump) to use and when, as well as rules of coyote jumping and jump buffering;
-velocity sources and intermediates, internally, don't have to worry about Tweens from other velocity sources; etc. `PlayerVelocityAggregate` no longer has to worry about lower-level rules such as exact Tween creation processes, and the internal rules of its velocity sources and intermediates.
+velocity sources and intermediates, internally, don't have to worry about Tweens from other velocity sources; etc. `PlayerVelocityAggregate` no longer has to worry about lower-level rules such as exact Tween creation processes and the internal rules of its velocity sources and intermediates.
+The velocity sources and intermediates form an API that abstracts those details away, so `PlayerVelocityAggregate` can just worry about higher-level rules.

 #### UML Diagram